- Subtopic

 OCRD K Toolkits

-Contact OCRD (sohini.sengupta@duke.edu) if you are not seeing a K funding opportunity of interest and for which you would like a toolkit.
+Contact OCRD (sohini.sengupta@duke.edu) if you would like a toolkit that is not yet available for a K funding opportunity of interest.

 NIH K Award Toolkit

-NIH K award toolkit provides guidance and templates to write a Parent mentored K Award proposal for the following activity codes: K01, K08, K23, and K25.
+The NIH K award toolkit provides guidance and templates to write a Parent-mentored K Award proposal for the following activity codes: K01, K08, K23, and K25.
 Both early-stage faculty and/or postdocs could be eligible to apply for these opportunities.

 Upcoming deadlines: See standard due dates for K applications